This post will cover what other streamers have done to grow their live stream without a webcam and give you strategies on what you can try.

 Do Viewers Prefer Streamers with Webcams?

-This statistic indicates that by not live-streaming yourself you are instantly going to lose 41% of people who are browsing for content.
+This statistic indicates that by not live-streaming yourself you are instantly going to lose all the people who are browsing for content.
 So what else did viewers have to say?

 At their core, streaming platforms are about interaction.
-We are hardwired to read other’s emotions and seeing someone’s face is a great way to gauge how they are thinking and feeling.
+Your viewers will feel like they have a deeper connection with you when you have a webcam.
+We are hardwired to read others’ emotions and seeing someone’s face is a great way to gauge how they are thinking and feeling.

 Do You Need a Camera for Twitch?

 With a live webcam feed, viewers are more likely to watch your stream over others even if you are playing the same game.
 With a webcam, you can gain more viewers and grow your channel faster.
 However, it is totally your choice whether or not your need or want a camera for your Twitch streams.